 There is a lot of scientific discussion at present on how extreme this Grand Solar Minima will be.
 Will it be similar to a milder Dalton, (years 1790 1820), or more like the extreme Maunder Minima (years 1645 1715).
 There is the possibility that this Grand Solar Minima will be even more extreme than both of these recent past Grand Solar Minima.
 The strength or weakness of the next eleven year solar cycle will provide an indication.
 The number of Sun spots define what is a minimum or maximum for a solar cycle.

 Most governments are not up to speed on this new dynamic, and this will lead to a lot of people dying and worldwide instability because there have not been significant preparations put in place.
 We know what happened in the past during Grand Solar Minima.
 It is all there in plain sight in the historical record for anyone who takes the time to do some basic research on the subject.

 Disclaimer: This is an amateur volunteer run service.
 Human error can provide incorrect information, and equipment malfunction can produce false readings.
 Do not rely on, or take action upon information presented on this web site, without further research.
-Views expressed in the pages or images on the SCCC Inc., site are the personal opinions of the relevant writers, and are not necessarily representative of those of SCCC Inc.
+Views expressed in the pages or images on the SCCC Inc., site maybe the personal opinions of the relevant writers, and are not necessarily representative of those of SCCC Inc.